pwilczewski/DRL_p1_banana/README.md

 ### Instructions

 After completing the initial setup, the Jupyter Notebook `Navigation.ipynb` contains my solution.
 The notebook references two supporting py files.
 The `dqn_agent.py` file contains the definition of the agent and the `model.py` file contains the structure of the deep neural network model.
 Finally the estimated model parameters that solved the environment are located in the `model_weights.pth` file.
+The `report.md` file contains a descrption of the algorithm used to estimate these parameters.